Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ### This is applied to the article page.

-**Note** On the artcile page the liked switch is applied in addition to the articles being restriced to those written by the user.
+**Note** On the artcile page the liked switch is applied in addition to the articles being restricted to those written by the user.

 In this example the profile selected is that of the current user therefore no articles in the profile are liked.
 This is because a user can't like their own articles.